SUNSCREEN FOR KIDS, AND HOW TO PROTECT CHILDREN

 SPECIFICALLY DESIGNED FOR BABIES AND TODDLERS

 La Roche-Posay's ANTHELIOS Dermo-Pediatrics SPF 50+ range represents a breakthrough in sun protection for young children and babies, aged over 6 months.
-These sunscreens are super-safe for young skin, containing minimal ingredients whilst offering very high, broad-spectrum UVB and UVA protection (UVA protection is twice as strict as European standards).
+These sun creams for kids are super-safe for young skin, containing minimal ingredients whilst offering very high, broad-spectrum UVB and UVA protection (UVA protection is twice as strict as European standards).
 ANTHELIOS Dermo-Pediatrics SPF 50+ sunscreens contain soothing and anti-oxidant La Roche-Posay Thermal Spring Water

 All products are tested under paediatric and dermatological control.

-- ANTHELIOS Dermo-Pediatrics SPF 50+ Smooth Lotion is suitable for young children.
+- ANTHELIOS Dermo-Pediatrics SPF 50+ suncreen for kids contain soothing and anti-oxidant.